 I did not take them clandestinely, nor would I have.

 On those occasions, we were inside the Sistine Chapel for a special reason.

 Once I was graciously invited by a friend to attend Vespers there, and we all had time before and after services to take photos and video.

-On a few other occasions I have been alone (with a small group) inside the Sistine Chapel, and then we were allowed plenty of time for photo- and video-taking.
+On a few other occasions I have been alone (with a small group) inside the Sistine Chapel, and then we were allowed plenty of time for photos and videos.